EnterpriseDB/tpa/docs/src/architecture-BDR-Always-ON.md

 tpaexec configure --architecture BDR-Always-ON --help
 ```

-The table below describes the mandatory options for BDR-Always-ON
+The tables below describe the mandatory options for BDR-Always-ON
 and additional important options.
 More detail on the options is provided in the following section.